AssociationRobotTelecomStrasbourg/Formation/imagerie/README.md

 Open the given link in your browser (Firefox)

 # Tutorials
-You can begin with the tutorial in `colorDetection` and continue with `objectCount`
+You can begin with the tutorial in `colorDetection` and continue with `countObject`